 2- Feeling of Control: Many find online dating sites gives them a sense of control making it easier to initiate contact.
 This is especially true for women.
 Many studies report that more than 20% of women initiate contact as a result of feeling that sense of control.
 Online sites also gives a sense of anonymity that takes away some of the feelings of nervousness or vulnerability that come along with initiating contact.
 And studies show the most favorable reason for online dating is because -it’s less pressure.
 The fact that people could respond if they wanted to, but did not have to, adds to their sense of control over their dating lives.

 3-Safety – Because the interactions that take place on dating sites happens online, it makes some feel safer and more comfortable than meeting a stranger out at a bar for instance.
 And the fact that you can view profiles and get a general sense and understanding of who a person is before ever initiating contact, can also present a feeling of safety to potential daters.
 And these days, some people take further measures to feel safe on their dates, such as to “Google” their potential date or check their social media accounts before deciding whether or not they even want to initiate contact.
 Online platforms also come with a list of important safety reminders to follow, such as waiting to share personal information, blocking and reporting suspicious users, video chatting before meeting in person, and meeting in public places after you have informed a friend of your whereabouts.
 Now, of course, these are just some of the guidelines and you should read the full list on the platform you are thinking of using.

 Now to the Top 3 Cons:

-The Perverts.
-With the unwanted sexual messages or sexting.
-These people will send sexual messages or nudy pics without consent or too soon before or after meeting someone, which makes the recipient feel very uneasy or uncomfortable or just disgusted.
+Perverts.
+These are the people who insist on sending unwanted sexual messages or sexting.
+These people will send sexual messages or nudy pics either without consent, or too soon before or after meeting someone, which makes the recipient feel very uneasy, uncomfortable or just disgusted.